bmuschko/cka-study-guide/app-a/ch07/troubleshooting-deployment/instructions.md

-In this exercise, you will troubleshoot a misconfigured applications.
+In this exercise, you will troubleshoot a misconfigured application stack.
 The web application managed by a Deployment controls 4 replicas.
 The Pods have been exposed by a Service.
 The Service for the web application Pod is of type `NodePort`.

 The following image shows the high-level architecture.